yanzaaa/passline/docs/BUILD_JOURNAL.md

 # Build Journal — Built with IBM Bob

-Passline is an entry in the Agentic Cinema hackathon.
-IBM Bob drove the build, authored the plan document for every mission before implementation, implemented the missions in Agent mode, and wrote the two-job continuous integration pipeline, while routine iteration and cosmetic passes were carried by other tooling.
+## Authorship and tooling

+IBM Bob drove every stage of this build.
+Bob authored the mission plan document before any implementation began for every mission from the foundation through origination.
+Nine plan files are committed at the repository root — `passline-foundation-plan.md` through `passline-mission09-plan.md` — as the authorship record of intent, architecture, and decision-making that preceded every line of code.

+Gemini CLI — also a Google product, like the Gemini transcription service in the origination pipeline — served as the iteration engine, carrying out the implementation work defined in those plans.
+The workflow: Bob plans the architecture; Gemini CLI executes.
+Human authorship of intent is documented in the plan files and in the `.bob/` directory described below.

-The only AI dependencies in the codebase are **google-adk** and **google-genai** (Google's Agent Development Kit and Gemini client) — no other AI provider is used anywhere in the dependency tree.
+The only AI dependencies in the codebase are **google-adk** and **google-genai** (Google's Agent Development Kit and Gemini client).
+No other AI provider appears anywhere in the dependency tree.

+---

+## The `.bob/` directory

+Three rule files define Bob's three operating modes.
+This directory is the authorship fingerprint: it records the decision framework that governed every implementation choice.

+**`.bob/rules-plan/AGENTS.md`** — Plan mode constraints.
+The deterministic rule engine is architecturally separate from the LLM layer. `passline/qc/thresholds.py` is a hard dependency contract.
+The corpus is committed golden data.
+CI has two jobs with defined failure semantics.
+Classic ADK template workflow agents are required by spec.

+**`.bob/rules-agent/AGENTS.md`** — Agent mode coding rules.
+Math always from model properties, never reimplemented.
+CPS `measured_value` is full precision.
+Pydantic v2 patterns throughout. `LoopAgent` exits via `event.actions.escalate = True`.
+Session state writes go through `EventActions(state_delta={...})`. `ApprovalQueue.await_decision()` is an async gate.

+**`.bob/rules-ask/AGENTS.md`** — Ask mode documentation rules. `thresholds.py` is the canonical reference for all numeric limits.
+Corpus manifests split defects into `DETERMINISTIC` and `MEANING_LEVEL` categories.
+The rule engine is graded only against `DETERMINISTIC` entries.

+---

+## Commercial context

+Subtitle QC failures are a leading cause of streaming platform delivery rejection.
+Every rejection initiates a multi-day redelivery cycle: QC re-run, asset re-packaging, re-ingest, re-validation across distributor systems.
+Passline was built to eliminate that failure mode by making QC deterministic, automating repair, and — with Mission 09 — extending the pipeline upstream to origination so that the first-pass subtitle file is already within spec before it reaches a human QC reviewer.

 ---